gabrielcs/movie-ratings-prediction/MVP.md

 I scraped recent movie data from the Roger Ebert website.
 I collected the following features: title, star rating, year released, MPAA rating, runtime in minutes as well as the text content of the movie review.

 Some of the values in runtime and MPAA rating were missing.
-For now, I left in the data and have not choosen a proper imputation strategy.
+For now, I left it in the data.

 After cleaning and organizing the data, I examined the distribution of ratings with a histogram.